Residential

-Via Giuseppe Messina This project is characterized by extensive use of color, with green, terracotta, and wood tones being the main features of this design.
-From a layout perspective, a single open space was created to combine the functions of the living room and kitchen.
-Additionally, a second bathroom was added within the master bedroom, along with a small walk-in closet.
-Custom-made carpentry, such as the large green wardrobe at the entrance, helped create various service areas, including a coat closet, shoe rack, laundry space, and storage room—essential elements to enhance the functional aspect of the home.
-Location Rome – Via Giuseppe Messina Year 2024 Area Circa 80 sqm
+Via Giuseppe Messina This project is defined by an extensive use of color; green, terracotta, and wood tones are the protagonists of this design.
+In terms of layout, a single open-plan environment was created to house both the living room and kitchen.
+Additionally, a second bathroom was created within the master bedroom, along with a small walk-in closet.
+Custom joinery—such as the large green wardrobe at the entrance—helped create various utility spaces, including a coat closet, shoe cabinet, laundry area, and storage, which are fundamental elements that enrich the functionality of the home Location Rome – Via Giuseppe Messina Year 2024 Area 80 mq

 Via Ignazio Guidi